 - Adding students to a Teams class

-The form will generate the Team and add students currently enrolled in the course as Team members.
-The instructor will need to add any co-instructors or teaching assistants manually.
+Please note that the instructor will need to add any co-instructors or teaching assistants manually.

 - Division or College:

 - Department: For an organization, this should be the sponsoring department.